thesamuraiwho/100-days-of-code/r1-log.md

 Continuing work on the python webscraping script and got moves for Goldlewis in a reasonable order.
 Will be filtering more with `.descendants` instead of my previous process.
 Learning a lot about beautifulsoup!

+### R1D90

+Working on some more scraping with jack-o but having issues dealing with followup moves.
+Adding char name overlay on thumbnail selection images.
+Adding vertical separator.
+Adding scrolling overflow-y for both character selection and movelist.
+Fixed a rendering error where since the character names are rendered first, the images would cover them so I had to swap the rendering order.

 ### R1D101

 ### R1D102